-- Junckers complies with current Danish legislation, as well as other requirements relating to company certifications, environmental approvals and binding obligations.
-Discrepancies that occur will be corrected. - Implementation of prevention and improvement in the areas of environmental policy; including prevention of pollution, prevention of occupational injury and illness and the reduction of energy consumption, is carried out by Junckers on an on- going basis.
-This work is documented. - Junckers is part of an open and positive dialogue with relevant stakeholders in the areas of environmental policy, and wishes to influence developments in these areas in a positive direction.
+- " Junckers complies with current Danish legislation, as well as other requirements relating to company certifications, environmental approvals and binding obligations.
+Discrepancies that occur will be corrected. - " Implementation of prevention and improvement in the areas of environmental policy; including prevention of pollution, prevention of occupational injury and illness and the reduction of energy consumption, is carried out by Junckers on an on-going basis.
+This work is documented. - " Junckers is part of an open and positive dialogue with relevant stakeholders in the areas of environmental policy, and wishes to influence developments in these areas in a positive direction.

 Junckers' emission of saw dust, fine particles and noise has met with the authority's requirements for many years and as such, is no longer a direct focus area for significant improvements.
 Junckers has begun to further reduce noise impact in compliance with environmental approval, as Køge's port area is under expansion and will bring neighbours closer.
-Attempts to further reduce the impact of exterior noise towards the city of Køge were made in 2016, and a plan for further action, "Noise Action Plan 2017", was prepared in 2017.
+The "Noise Action Plan 2017", was completed and the resulting noise was calculated in 2018.
+The results showed an improvement and the night noise level has been reduced.
+Furthermore, a plan for further action, "Noise Action Plan 2019", was prepared in 2018.